Cyber Resilience Act (CRA) - no time to wait

 00:06:28: That's important, I think, because you have maybe four stakeholders, right?

-00:06:32: Yeah, around about, I would say.
+00:06:33: Yeah, around about, I would say.

-00:06:34: I mean, in the end, obviously, the one that operates the machine is also a stakeholder
+00:06:34: I mean, in the end, obviously, the one that operates the machine is also a stakeholder for us.

-00:06:39: And as already mentioned, app developers, machine builders, other vendors, selling the
+00:06:39: And as already mentioned, yeah, app developers.

 00:06:50: How have you prepared for the Cyber Resilience Act, Sebastian?

-00:07:16: and the performance of an OT device with the flexibility and the connectivity of an IT
+00:07:09: And our goal, our ambition was to create an automation product which combines the robustness and the performance of an OT device with the flexibility and the connectivity of an IT device.

-00:07:33: So we started right from the beginning with a secure engineering process.
+00:07:32: So we started right from the beginning with a secure engineering process.

 00:07:38: We analyzed threats and risk, implemented countermeasures.

-00:07:42: We applied principles like the defense in depth principle, which means that we have multiple
+00:07:42: We applied principles like the defense in depth principle, which means that we have multiple layers of defense mechanisms.

-00:07:56: system and to make it as secure as possible.
+00:07:53: Like you can think of an onion in order to harden the system and to make it as secure as possible.

 00:07:59: Is that a USP you can sell on the market?